vabbb/no-sleep/README.md

 `flowt` data structure, in Go:

     type flowt struct {
+        flowID           string
-        id               string
+        connID           string
         srcIP, dstIP     string
         srcPort, dstPort uint16
-        time             int64 // as is returned by time.Now().UnixNano()
+        start, end       int64 // as is returned by time.Now().UnixNano()
-        hasFlag          bool  // regex find for flag{...} pattern favourite        bool  /* defaults to false, can only be changed from the front-end*/
+        hasFlag          bool  // regex find for flag{...} pattern favorite         bool  /* defaults to false, can only be changed from the front-end*/
         hasSYN, hasFIN bool
-        dataFlow       dataFlowt // custom type
+        size           int64
+        // some redundancy for faster processing
+        data string // printable representation of the data hex  []byte // hex representation of the data }

+This structure will be uploaded to mongodb as follows:

+    connection {
+        connID           string
+        srcIP, dstIP     string
+        srcPort, dstPort uint16
+        lastSeen         int64 // updated with the latest flowt.end uploaded
+        favorite         bool  /* defaults to false, can only be changed from the front-end*/
+        flows {
+            mongo_flow_type,
+            mongo_flow_type,
+            mongo_flow_type,
+            ...
         }

-With `dataFlowt` being like this:
+    }

-    type dataFlowt struct {
+    mongo_flow_type {
+        src            string // "IP:port"
+        dst            string // "IP:port"
+        time           int64 // this is the flow's start time favorite       bool
+        hasSYN, hasFIN bool
         size           int64
-        // some redundancy for faster processing
         data           string // printable representation of the data hex            []byte // hex representation of the data }